LocationJoaquín Gallo 101, Zedec Santa Fé, 01210 Ciudad de México, D.F., Mexico

 IlluminationLuz y Forma

-From the architect.
+Text description provided by the architects.
 The Church and Santa Fe training Center, dedicated to Josémaria Escrivá Balaguer, is located on the west side of Mexico City in an urban context of recently completed projects.
 The completion of this project results in an urban space that is recovered, literally conformed by trash creating a representation of social and cultural values that have become a city landmark.

 Follow the break for photographs, drawings, and the design description from the architect.